planetlambert/turing/GUIDE.md

 > By the correct application of one of these arguments, conclusions are reached which are superficially similar to those of Gödel.

-Turing is referring to the [diagonalization](https://en.wikipedia.org/wiki/Diagonal_lemma) used in [Gödel's incompleteness theorems](https://en.wikipedia.org/wiki/G%C3%B6del%27s_incompleteness_theorems) which we will talk about later.
+Turing is referring to the [diagonalization](https://en.wikipedia.org/wiki/Diagonal_lemma) used in [Gödel's incompleteness theorems](https://en.wikipedia.org/wiki/G%C3%B6del%27s_incompleteness_theorems) which we will talk about in [section 8](./GUIDE.md#section-8---application-of-the-diagonal-process).

 ### The Entscheidungsproblem

 > These results have valuable applications.
 In particular, it can be shown (§11) that the Hilbertian Entscheidungsproblem can have no solution.

 **The point of the paper**.
-All of this work is to serve the purpose of giving a result to [the Entscheidungsproblem](https://en.wikipedia.org/wiki/Entscheidungsproblem) (in English the *decision* problem).
-We will talk in depth about the Entscheidungsproblem later, but here is a short description for now:
+All of this work is to serve the purpose of giving a result to [the Entscheidungsproblem](https://en.wikipedia.org/wiki/Entscheidungsproblem) (in English "the *decision* problem").
+We will talk in depth about the Entscheidungsproblem later in [section 11](./GUIDE.md#section-11---application-to-the-entscheidungsproblem), but here is a short description for now:

 The decision problem asks if it is possible for there to be an algorithm that decides if a logic statement is **provable** from a set of axioms, for every possible statement.
 Again, a description of the algorithm: